FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/queryrules.md

 ![Endpoint Overview](../../../assets/images/orbital-ui/endpointoverview.png)

 Select the endpoint to add a scenario, or update an existing one.
-There will be a default scenario to get going.

-#### The default scenario for /pets
+The following image shows the default scenario for `/pets`.

 ![Scenario Overview](../../../assets/images/orbital-ui/scenariooverview.png)